awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-cookies.md

 ## Preventing Misuse of Signed Cookies<a name="private-content-signed-cookie-misuse"></a>

-If you specify the `Domain` parameter in a `Set-Cookie` header, specify the most precise value possible to limit potential access by someone with the same root domain name\.
-For example, apex\.example\.com is preferable to example\.com, especially when you don't control example\.com\.
-This helps prevent someone from accessing your content from nadir\.example\.com\.
+If you specify the `Domain` parameter in a `Set-Cookie` header, specify the most precise value possible to reduce the potential for access by someone with the same root domain name\.
+For example, app\.example\.com is preferable to example\.com, especially when you don't control example\.com\.
+This helps prevent someone from accessing your content from www\.example\.com\.

 To help prevent this type of attack, do the following:
 + Exclude the `Expires` and `Max-Age` cookie attributes, so that the `Set-Cookie` header creates a session cookie\.
 Session cookies are automatically deleted when the user closes the browser, which reduces the possibility of someone getting unauthorized access to your content\.